 The Master's Degree (M.Ed.) in Educational Leadership provides candidates with the content knowledge and credentials necessary to effectively lead schools, districts and, multi-million dollar organizations providing professional educational services.
 Applicants accepted into the program beginning in the summer of 2016, completing all degree requirements, will be eligible for a GaPSC Tier I Leadership Certification.
+For those with a M.Ed. in a teaching field, we also offer an eighteen (18) hour certification only option.

 The M.Ed. is a thirty-six (36) hour program that is typically completed in six (6) semesters (spring/summer/fall) over two (2) years.
 Two of the degree concentrations - Leadership in Urban Schools and Leading Independent and Charter Schools - are available in a fully online format.
 The other concentration, Coaching for Performance (which also leads to a GaPSC approved endorsement) is delivered through a face to face format.